Inset vs. Overlay Cabinet Doors: How to Choose

 Inset doors often use completely concealed hinges that are not visible from the outside for a sleek look.
 Because they do not require a frame to be installed, they offer full access to the interior of the cabinet.

 Full overlay doors require hardware like a knob or pull to function unlike partial overlay where you can use the door edge to open and close the door.
 Full overlay offers the most space inside the cabinet because the door itself does not take up any space.
-They are also easier to access than partial overlay doors because there is no style in the middle of the cabinet frame—handy for taking large items out.

 With partial overlay, the cabinet door partially covers the cabinet box when the door is closed, and the inside wood edge of the cabinet box is exposed when the door is open.
 Partial overlay is similar to full overlay in that the door sits on top of the cabinet frame rather than inside the frame like inset doors.
 They are the most traditional American cabinet style — add exposed hinges for a vintage look.